 - Qualify as a commissioned officer

 Your active duty service obligation to the U.S. Army is one year of service for every year you receive the scholarship.
 Your minimum obligation depends on your health care field.
-For example, the minimum obligation for medical students is two years.
-Dental, psychology, optometry and veterinary students are obligated to serve no fewer than three years.
 There is an additional obligation for residency and fellowship training.